awllms/fwaiserver/README.md

-# Funwithai Server
+# Fwai Server

-Server for Funwithai project (https://github.com/awllms/funwithai)
+Server for Fwai project (https://github.com/awllms/fwai)

 ### `Use`

-This project was created and intended to be used by representatives \
-from a specific company and not for public use.
+Not for public use.